limzykenneth/Cotta/README.md

 - An Express server (if you know Express, you know Cotta)

 ## Features
-Cotta by default exposes an API under the `/api/` route and whatever is under the `public` directory under the `/` route (where you should put your static site if you wish to serve it with Cotta).
+Cotta by default exposes an API under the `/api/` route and whatever is under the `public` directory under the `/` route (where you can put your static site if you wish to serve it with Cotta).

 Cotta uses an ORM inspired by Ruby's Active Record called [DynamicRecord](https://dynamic-record.js.org/) that I wrote from scratch.
 It currently only works with MongoDB but there are plans to support other databases in the future.